Qichun County

 Qichun County (蕲春县 (蘄春縣, Qíchūn Xiàn)) is a county of eastern Hubei province, People's Republic of China.
 It is under the administration of Huanggang City.

 Qichun County has been a major historical center of traditional Chinese medicine.
 It is known in China as the "Professor County" (教授县 (Jiàoshòu Xiàn)), due to the high amount of professors and other academic experts hailing from the county.

 Toponymy

-Qichun County is named after the abundant qicai (蕲菜 (qí cài)), a variety of Chinese mallow, in the area.
+Qichun County is named after the abundant qicai (蕲菜 (qí cài)), a variety of Chinese celery, in the area.

 History

 The area of present-day Qichun County has been inhabited since the Neolithic age.

-In 224 BCE, Qin forces pursued the retreating Chu forces to Qinan (蕲南; northwest of present-day Qichun in Hubei) and Xiang Yan was either killed in the action or committed suicide following his defeat.
+In 224 BCE, Qin forces pursued the beaten and retreating Chu forces to Qinan (蕲南; northwest of present-day Qichun in Hubei) and general Xiang Yan, grandfather of future hegemonic king Xiang Yu, was either killed in the action or committed suicide following his decisive defeat.

-Qichun County was first organized during the Western Han, possibly as early as 201 BCE.
-Due to its strategic location, in history Qichun was referred to as “The Key Point of Jingchu” (Jingchu is another name of the ancient state of Chu).
+Qichun County was first established during the Western Han, possibly as early as 201 BCE.
+Due to its strategic location, in history Qichun was referred to as “The Key Point of Jingchu” (Jingchu is another name of the ancient state of Chu and the region belonged to it).